prewound bobbins

 • Compare the result to the cost of prewound bobbins.

 A bobbin's dimensions (height and diameter) is called its style or type.
 Each sewing machine is designed to work with a specific bobbin style.
-So, the first step in bobbin-buying is to identify your machine's style using one of these methods.
+So, the first step in bobbin-buying is to identify your machine's style using anyof these methods:

 • Consult your machine's manual or your dealer.